ileshdarji/ileshdarji.com/content/posts/playwright-radio-button-automation.md

 draft = false
 title = 'Playwright Radio Button Automation: Handling Custom Radio Buttons the Right Way' description = 'Learn how to correctly automate custom radio buttons in Playwright, using dynamic label clicking and real-world best practices.
-Solve strict mode violations and flaky tests with robust strategies.' tags = ['playwright', 'playwright automation', 'qa automation', 'radio button automation', 'selenium vs playwright', 'sdet', 'automation best practices', 'TypeScript', 'JavaScript']
+Solve strict mode violations and flaky tests with robust strategies.' tags = ['playwright', 'playwright-automation', 'qa-automation', 'radio-button-automation', 'selenium-vs-playwright', 'sdet', 'automation-best-practices', 'TypeScript', 'JavaScript']
 +++

 In this post, I’ll walk you through a real-world **Playwright automation** challenge I encountered while automating a web form — and how I solved it elegantly to create stable, non-flaky tests.